 One of the solutions is to begin your studies in Statistics, but you probably don’t have time for starting your Master’s degree from the beginning.
-Understand the basic concepts and apply them to your data to find more about your users.
+Understand the basic concepts, learn how to analyze survey data and find more about your users.

 EXTRA TIP: It is important to know your expectations.
 What part of the design do you want to improve, what question you want to answer, and what methodology will help you achieve that?
 Asking the right questions in testing is the key for the research as such.